NullNoException/uniconnect-platform/business-analyst/docs/admin-panel/BRD.md

 - **Rule-4**: All financial transactions must be processed through the platform
 - **Rule-5**: Communications between providers and customers must be recorded
 - **Rule-6**: Document retention policies must comply with legal requirements
+- **Rule-7**: Service providers can only manage universities and programs they are authorized to work with
+- **Rule-8**: University program data must include the specific semester for which the pricing applies
+- **Rule-9**: Service providers must keep program pricing current for each active semester
+- **Rule-10**: When importing university data, validation must ensure all required fields are present and data formats are correct

 ## Assumptions and Constraints